Unix time: Representing the number

 A Unix time number can be represented in any form capable of representing numbers.
 In some applications the number is simply represented textually as a string of decimal digits, raising only trivial additional problems.
 However, certain binary representations of Unix times are particularly significant.

 The Unix time_t data type that represents a point in time is, on many platforms, a signed integer, traditionally of 32 bits (but see below), directly encoding the Unix time number as described in the preceding section.
 A signed 32-bit value covers about 68 years before and after the 1970-01-01 epoch.
 The minimum representable date is Friday 1901-12-13, and the maximum representable date is Tuesday 2038-01-19.
 One second after 2038-01-19T03:14:07Z this representation will overflow in what is known as the year 2038 problem.

 UUIDv7 encodes the Unix epoch timestamp (in milliseconds) in an unsigned 48-bit field.
-This representation is valid until the year 10889 AD.
+This representation is valid until the year 10889.